softwareguru/airflowsummit-website/content/sessions/2025/o15-driving-analytics.md

 video:
 ---

 In this talk, I’ll walk through how we built an end-to-end analytics pipeline using open-source tools ( Airbyte, dbt, Airflow, and Metabase).
-At Kunda Kids, we extract data from multiple sources using Airbyte OSS into PostgreSQL, transform it into business-specific data marts with dbt, and automate the entire workflow using Airflow.
+At WirePick, we extract data from multiple sources using Airbyte OSS into PostgreSQL, transform it into business-specific data marts with dbt, and automate the entire workflow using Airflow.
 Our Metabase dashboards provide real-time insights, and we integrate Slack notifications to alert stakeholders when key business metrics change.

 This session will cover:
 - Data extraction: Using Airbyte OSS to pull data from multiple sources